j2store/userguide/seblod.md

 8. Now save and close the article.Click on the Add Content Button at the bottom of the page.
  ![Step 8](step-10.png)

 9. Now Choose the article Icon from the  pop up window.
 ![Step 9](step-11.png)

 10. Add New Article->, Enter the title and other required fields, Save the article Once.You can Click the J2Store cart Tab -> Set "Yes" to Treat as Product and choose the type of the product Save the changes.
 ![Step 12](step-add-product.png)

 11. Now you can Configure your product,Set "Yes" for Visible in store to view at frontend.
 ![Step 11](step-12.png)

 12. Save the changes.

 ### Displaying Products at Front end

-1.Go to Jooml admin Control panel -> Choose the Menu -> Menus ->Menu Manager -> Menu Item ->New
+1. Go to Jooml admin Control panel -> Choose the Menu -> Menus ->Menu Manager -> Menu Item ->New

    a.Enter the Menu Title.